zanderson3j/dark_arts/README.md

 ### Lecture

 This week we had a new lecturer, Craig Schmugar, who works for Intel/McAfee as well.
 He presented a series of lectures on Malware Defense.
 Like Mr. Beek from previous weeks, he has lots of experience to share.
-While I found myself wishing he elaborated more on some anecdotes, I still found his material interesting.
+While I found myself wishing he elaborated more on some anecdotes and bullet points on his slides, I still found his material interesting.

 Mr. Schmugar got into cyber security by chance while administering machines during the Happy99 email bug.
 I think it’s really cool how he has a background in music but ended up in a computer science field, since everyone in our online program started in different fields.
 He talked about how working at McAfee gave him the experience he needed to work in this field and how many better developers out of school have lots of gaps that need to be filled while working in the industry.
 This has been close to my experience working in a new developer job.
 I find the coursework very useful, but there is even more to be learned on the job so it is very nice to have different industry professionals leading some lectures.

 We covered four key steps cyber attacks do and how they could be caught by defenses because the best defense strategy is layered: